 How to ID a Dolphin

-First of all, the species of a dolphin can be distinguished by the morphology of the body and the place where you see them (obviously if you have a good ID book under your hand).
-Researchers establish differences from one individual to another through a photo of the dorsal fin, which is usually unique in shape and scars from individual to individual.
+A dolphin species can be distinguished by the morphology of the body and the location where they are observed (if you have a dolphin ID book handy).
+Researchers establish differences from one individual to another through photos of dorsal fins, which is usually unique in shape and scars from individual to individual.

 It is also possible to rely on the fluke (rarer to see) and photos of the whole body when spotted underwater.
 The aim of identification is to monitor population, migration and social structure.